Biblical and Theological Studies Department

 My work is driven by an interest in retrieving the Christian tradition for constructive theological ends.
 After establishing roots in evangelicalism through the undergraduate campus ministries at Princeton University and the M.Div. at Trinity Evangelical Divinity School, I began the Ph.D. in Christian Theological Studies at the Duke University Graduate Program in Religion.
 My time there both strengthened my sense of identification with classic Christianity and broadened my appreciation for Christianity’s rich intellectual heritage.
 It also sparked in me a love for Augustine and especially City of God, a remarkable text that has profoundly shaped my thought and will remain central for my future work.

-I am married to my best friend, Jeanette, and father to a rascally boy named Jeremy SeungGi (born 2013).
+I am married to my best friend, Jeanette, and father to two darling children, Jeremy SeungGi (2013) and Audrey SungHae (2015).
 We live in the Lawndale neighborhood of Chicago, where we are active members of Lawndale Christian Community Church.
 I also served for several years as Chair of the Board of Trustees for Manna Christian Fellowship, an undergraduate campus ministry at Princeton University.